Visyond/website-hugo/site/content/solutions/spreadsheet-collaboration-software.md

     image: /img/Cases in Browser v2.png
     link: /features/knowledge-base/
     title: Input Tracking and Version Control
+  - altText: >-
+      Spreadsheet Collaboration Software - Import and Export Spreadsheets in Visyond
-  - descr: "* Start with Visyond by simply importing your Excel spreadsheet, no matter the model complexity and you are ready to go\r\n* You can always export the spreadsheet from Visyond to Excel\r\n* Export charts, analyses, presentations and financial statements into various formats\r\n"
+    descr: "* Start with Visyond by simply importing your Excel spreadsheet, no matter the model complexity and you are ready to go\r\n* You can always export the spreadsheet from Visyond to Excel\r\n* Export charts, analyses, presentations and financial statements into various formats\r\n"
     files:
       - alt: >-
           Spreadsheet Collaboration Software - Import and Export Spreadsheets in